BlueBrain/Search/README.md

 ## Installation (Docker)
-We provide a docker file, `docker/Dockerfile` that allows to build a docker image with all dependencies of `BlueBrainSearch` pre-installed.
-Note that `BlueBrainSearch` itself is not installed, which needs to be done manually on each container that is spawned.
+We provide a docker file, `docker/Dockerfile` that allows to build a docker image with all dependencies of `bluesearch` pre-installed.
+Note that `bluesearch` itself is not installed, which needs to be done manually on each container that is spawned.

 To build the docker image open a terminal in the root directory of the project